Things to do in Kutaisi including Gelati and Motsameta Monastery

 We visited the amazing ones in Batumi so were keen to see these too.
 Unfortunately they were ‘closed’ when we got there.
 By this I mean there were definitely people inside but all we could get out of the woman at the ticket office was ‘no!’.
 Not sure where we went wrong but if you can get yourself into this VIP zone it looks like a lovely place for a wander.
 There’s also supposed to be a chapel in the trunk of an ancient oak tree (this was 90% of our reason for going.)

 Get Lost in the Old Town

 Kutaisi has so many beautiful but rundown houses.
-Walking around was really interesting and if you have a love of house renovation this is your playground!
+Walking around was one of our favourite thingsto do in Kutaisi and if you have a love of house renovation this is your playground!
 Almost every place comes with an adorable balcony and some grape vines growing along it.
 We seriously considered investing in Georgian property!

 Where to Eat in Kutaisi

 We had a really nice meal at Papavero.
 This place also had an amazing interior.
 However, the service was poor and they mysteriously added about 6GEL to various items on our bill.